auriq/essentia_docs/source/tutorial/dataprocessingtutorials/in-memory-db.rst

    ess udbd restart
    cat pg98.txt | tr -s '[[:punct:][:space:]]' '\n' | \
                   aq_pp -d s:word -eval i:count 1 -imp mapreduce:wordcount
-   aq_udb -exp mapreduce:wordcount -sort count -dec -top 10
+   aq_udb -exp mapreduce:wordcount -sort,dec count -top 10

 Since this is just a single file, we have elected to use the raw ``aq_pp`` rather than wrapping inside of an